-Our career guide is your comprehensive resource to starting a career as a paralegal in Wyoming.
+Our career guide is your comprehensive resource for starting a career as a paralegal in Wyoming.
 This overview provides information on Wyoming paralegal salary, job outlook, and answers to the most common questions about how to become a paralegal in Wyoming.
 Begin your paralegal career journey using the directory below.

 Table of Contents:

 - Salary by Metro Area

 - Paralegal Certification

 - Career Quick Start Tips – How to Become a Paralegal in Wyoming

 - Additional Paralegal Resources